Agenda-manipulation in ranking: Two applications

 \begin{namedthm}[Party lists.]
 A political party's leadership committee must draw up a \emph{party list,} meaning a ranking of the party's parliamentary candidates $\mathcal{X}$.
 The $K$ top-ranked candidates will earn parliamentary seats, where $K$ is the (uncertain) number of seats won by the party in a subsequent election.

 Electoral systems of this type, called \emph{party-list proportional representation,} are used in most of the world's democracies.
-More precisely, we described the \emph{closed-list} variant that gives voters no sway over party lists; this system is used in several dozen states. \footnote{For example, Argentina, Germany, Japan, Russia, South Africa and Turkey.} Other countries allow the electorate to influence party lists. \footnote{E.g. Brazil, Indonesia, Iraq, the Netherlands and Ukraine.} In many of these, voters exert little influence on party lists in practice, \footnote{In many countries, such as Indonesia and the Netherlands, the party's list is only altered if a candidate receives a large number of personal votes.
-Furthermore, voting for an individual candidate is typically optional, and most voters do not.
-(In Swedish parliamentary elections, only about a quarter do \parencite{Oscarsson2019}.)
-Of course there are exceptions: voting for individual candidates is mandatory and important in Finnish parliamentary elections, for example.} making the closed-list system a reasonable idealisation.
+More precisely, we described the \emph{closed-list} variant that gives voters no sway over party lists; this system is used in several dozen states. \footnote{For example, Argentina, Germany, Japan, South Africa and Turkey.} Other countries allow the electorate to influence party lists. \footnote{E.g. Brazil, Indonesia, Iraq, the Netherlands and Ukraine.} In many of these, voters exert little influence on party lists in practice, \footnote{In many countries, such as Indonesia and the Netherlands, the party list is only altered if a candidate receives a large number of personal votes.
+Furthermore, voting for an individual candidate is typically optional, and many voters do not: in Sweden, only about a quarter do \parencite{Oscarsson2019}.
+Of course there are exceptions, e.g. voting for individual candidates is mandatory and important in Finnish parliamentary elections.} making the closed-list system a reasonable idealisation.

 We may re-interpret this as a firm planning for downsizing.
 The firm will have to fire an uncertain number $K$ of its workers $\mathcal{X}$.
 The board (or a lower-level committee) plans ahead by drawing up an order in which employees will (if necessary) be let go. \end{namedthm}